-To “boycott” someone or something is to refuse to purchase goods from, or sell them to, a given person or company. or selling them to said person or company.
+To “boycott” someone or something is to refuse to purchase goods from, or sell them to, a given person or company.
 It is a form of protest as means to socially and/or economically ostracise the individual or object in question for reasons of ideological conflict, their disregard for human rights, and wrongful manner of conducting themselves at large.
 The word stems from a late English land agent—a man named Charles Cunningham Boycott—whose unwillingness to cut his employees and farm tenants some slack in terms of rent and working conditions led to the entire local community boycotting him, putting his entire personal and professional existence at risk, eventually leading him to flea the area entirely.

 Present day, the world of music has proven just as rotten, inside and out, as the acting biz.
 One of the first high profile cases to emerge in the wake of next-level, internet feminism—even before the infamous Weinstein debacle—was pop singer Kesha‘s horrific history with mega-producer Dr. Luke.
 The American hitmaker had collaborated with the ‘TiK ToK‘ singer on many occasions, the latter having since come forward to reveal several instances of sexual and emotional abuse inflicted by the former.
 The media-heavy case even drew in fellow stars Lady Gaga and Katy Perry, only to later turn out in favour of Luke.
 While Kesha has since somewhat recovered by way of a cathartic fourth album and a drastic change in sound, the leftovers we’ve sat down to eat as food for thought leave us with what can only be called a clash of interests.

 Fans of Kim Petras have expressed their feelings of conflict in supporting the star without also supporting Dr. Luke, her producer and an alleged abuser, financially.